 - Contact and contact solution (if needed)

-Pro Tip: Since you’ll be hiking in bear country, wherever possible bring unscented toiletries and keep scented items in your bear bag or bin.
+Pro Tip: Since you’ll be hiking in bear country, wherever possible bring unscented toiletries and keep scented items in your bear bag or bin (not in your tent).

 Electronics & Other Essentials

 Many people venture out onto the Superior Hiking Trail in order to disconnect.
 But, realistically most people still carry their cell phone and/ or wearables, such as Garmin or Apple Watch, to track their distance and elevation.